anettkeszler/coursera/Version Control/Module3_WorkingWithGit.md

 This is cleaner than everyone working on the main branch, which could likely cause a lot of isses / merge conflicts.
 Also there is no limit how many branches you can have.

+When you create a pull request you are asking the other developers to review your work and approve it to be merged with the repository.

 Naming convention:
 when working on a new feature: feature/... when bug fixing: fix/..